pangpang20/gaussdb-python/docs/basic/install.rst

 A "Local installation" results in a performing and maintainable library.
-The library will include the speed-up C module and will be linked to the system libraries (``libpq``, ``libssl``...) so that system upgrade of libraries will upgrade the libraries used by Psycopg 3 too.
-This is the preferred way to install Psycopg for a production site.
+The library will include the speed-up C module and will be linked to the system libraries (``libpq``, ``libssl``...) so that system upgrade of libraries will upgrade the libraries used by gaussdb too.
+This is the preferred way to install GaussDB for a production site.

 In order to perform a local installation you need some prerequisites: